simonpojok/hr_manager_mono_repo/README.md

 # HR Manager API Documentation

+This repository is a **monorepo** containing multiple projects that work together to manage staff, monitor network requests, and provide a mobile interface for creating and managing staff records.
 This project is a **Django**-based backend API for managing staff registrations, network request logging, and statistics.
 The backend is currently deployed on **Render** and can be accessed using the links provided below.

 ## Deployment Guide